 Well, I generally find that self-catering cottages are cheaper for larger groups, where the cost is spread out.
 Their prices fluctuate massively according to the time of year, sometimes trebling during peak weeks (see our guide to what time of year should I visit the Isle of Wight for more on this).

-As an example, I searched on Hoseasons a few months in advance for a week during August 2023 and found the following deals:
+As an example, I searched on Hoseasons a few months in advance for a week during August 2025 and found Steephill Lodge in Ventnor at £675 for a week.
+It sleeps four, so that works out as £24 per person, per night.

-I then did a similar search on HolidayCottages.co.uk and found One Elm Cottage which sleeps six for £1400 for a week in August 2023 (£33 per person, per night).
+I then did a similar search on HolidayCottages.co.uk and found One Elm Cottage, which sleeps six for £1399 for a week in August 2025.
+That is £33 per person, per night.

 As you can see, self-catering can work out as a similar price to a typical caravan site (see #1).